Shabbir Qaimkhani: Political career

-Shabbir Ahmed Qaimkhani was a member of Muttahida Qaumi Movement who has served as Provincial Minister for IT in Sindh.
-He worked as Joint Incharge of MQM.
+Shabbir Ahmed Qaimkhani was a member of MQM-L who has served as Provincial Minister for IT in Sindh.
+He worked as Joint Incharge of MQM-L.

-He was also elected as Member Provincial Assembly in Pakistan General Election 2002 from Mirpurkhas.
+He was also elected as Member Provincial Assembly in the 2002 Pakistani general election from Mirpur Khas.

 Shabbir has also worked on most of the junior posts in the party.
-In April 2018 Shabbir Qaimkhani joined Pak Sarzameen Party (PSP) Shabbir Qaimkhani is a senior member of PSP.
+In April 2018 Shabbir Qaimkhani joined PSP (PSP).
+Shabbir Qaimkhani is a senior member of PSP.
 Qaimkhani was also the Sindh President for PSP.

 Early life and education

 Parents

-Shabbir Qaimkhani's father is Muhammad Bashir Khan.
+Shabbir Ahmed Qaimkhani's father is Muhammad Bashir Khan.

 Education

 Shabbir completed his matriculation from rural areas and passed his matriculation from Govt.
 Boys High School, Kot Ghulam Muhammad.
 He then received his degree in BSc Honors from Sindh Agriculture University, Tando Jam.